cose-wg/draft-ietf-cose-merkle-tree-proofs/draft-ietf-cose-merkle-tree-proofs.md

 : A COSE header parameter named `vdp` (short for "verifiable data structure proofs"), which conveys a map containing verifiable data structure proofs organized by proof type.
   Correspondingly, this document introduces a new {{verifiable-data-structure-proofs-registry}} that registers the integers used to identify verifiable data structure proof types.

-The other codepoints in this document are assigned from the registries established in this draft, they are therefore not marked TBD.

 # Terminology